dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 {% include image.html name="crazy-pills.gif" link="https://njump.to/nevent1qqs29673f86rdyc28cvczyudrt6guas3a5m5ujv7sxk0px5dq206hgsyfkxwk" %}

-Yes, zaps are supposed to be public thing (it is worth pointing out that private zaps do exist, however).
+Yes, zaps are supposed to be public thing (it is worth pointing out that [private zaps][private-zaps] do exist, however).
 But using on-chain is so, so much worse.
 Offering it as an option to users is incredibly dangerous, because warning the users properly (explaining the risk properly) is borderline impossible.